rajsandhu/opensanctions-learning-portfolio/notes/01_goals.md

-# Weekly Goals
+# Learning Goals
-- Build a simple CSV crawler.
+- Build a simple CSV crawler and understand fetch → parse → normalize workflow.
-- Build a simple HTML table crawler.
+- Build a simple HTML table crawler and practice parsing with BeautifulSoup.
-- Convert one into a Zavod pipeline.
+- Convert one of the crawlers into a Zavod pipeline format.
-- Make a useful forum post.
+- Post a thoughtful question on the OpenSanctions forum to clarify dataset practices.
-- Prepare intro message to OpenSanctions team.